-- In a bowl, combine butter, oil, and vanilla.
+- In a bowl, combine butter, oil, and almond extract.
 Mash until butter is soft.
 Add in sugars and stir to cream them together, and then stir in an egg.

 - In a separate bowl, combine oats and hot water and let it sit for 5 minutes until oats are slightly softened.
 Add them to the wet mixture.

 - Add in flour, cinnamon, baking soda, and salt, and stir to combine it all with the wet mixture.
 Add in your mix-ins (no more than 1 cup of total assorted mix-ins).

 - Refrigerate dough for at least 30 minutes.

 - Measure out tablespoon-sized cookies, and bake them onto parchment lined cookie sheets for 12 minutes, or until the bottoms are golden.